-Step 2: In the drop-down menu or the scenario manager, start a scenario comparison between this scenario and the "Approved Portfolio Q[X-1]" scenario.
+Step 2: In the drop-down menu or the scenario manager, start a scenario comparison between this scenario and the "Approved Plan [Date]" scenario.
 This visualizes changes, such as changes to a project’s duration, in the Gantt chart in Meisterplan (see following Figure).

 Figure: At the beginning of the Portfolio Board Meeting, differences between the last decision and the current status are highlighted.

 Figure: With help from the Gantt color scheme, you can quickly identify critical projects during the Portfolio Board Meeting.

-Step 6: Depending on the interests of the other participants, additional overview functions such as pivot reports or external BI software can be used.
+Step 6: Depending on the interests of the other participants, additional overview functions such as pivot reports, project list or external BI software can be used.
 Those can show at a glance the cost changes, budget status or resource utilization.

 If all meeting participants are informed and have a clear understanding of the current portfolio, then the portfolio proposal for the coming quarter can be presented and a decision can be made.